1977 Russian flu: Clinical statistics

 The Russian flu was relatively benign.
 In 1977, Chinese researchers found uneven attack rates among different groups of students, as well as many mild and asymptomatic infections.
 In the United States, some researchers estimate the influenza mortality rate (not the infection fatality rate or the case fatality rate) around 5 in every 100,000 population, less than that of the typical seasonal influenza (~6 in every 100,000 population).
 Most of the infected people were under the age of 26 or 25, presumably because older people retained immunity from exposure to previous H1N1 strains.

-Contradicting these descriptions, one review article proposed that 700,000 people died due to the Russian flu pandemic worldwide and that the virus was "Identical with the "Spanish flu" virus".
+Contradicting these descriptions, one review article proposed that 700,000 people died due to the Russian flu worldwide and that the virus was "Identical with the "Spanish flu" virus".